Garubieru/btc-balance-api/README.md

 ## Methodology

 This API consumes blockbook's(https://blockbook-bitcoin.tronwallet.me/api/v2/utxo/{address}) API to check each transaction confirmations.
-Therefore, if transaction confirmations is less than 2, the balance will be unconfirmed, otherwise will be the oposite.
+Therefore, if transaction confirmations is less than 2, the balance will be unconfirmed, otherwise will be the opposite.

 ## How to run